kumagaias/jet-oni/README.md

 - **Responsive Design**: Fully responsive layout that works on desktop and mobile devices

 **Game Foundation (Implemented):**

 - **Game Engine**: Complete Three.js scene setup with camera, lighting, and rendering pipeline
 - **Game State Management**: Core game state classes for managing players, fuel, positions, and game phases
+- **Player Physics System**: Gravity, velocity, surface detection, and collision mechanics
 - **City Generator**: Procedural city generation system with buildings, houses, roads, rivers, and bridges
+- **Collision Detection**: Box and cylinder collision detection for buildings and dynamic objects
 - **Dynamic Objects**: Cars, pedestrians, and ladders with animations
 - **i18n System**: Complete bilingual support (English/Japanese) with localStorage persistence
 - **Type Definitions**: Comprehensive TypeScript interfaces for game state, players, and API
 - **Constants**: All game constants defined (speeds, fuel rates, map size, etc.)
-- **Testing Infrastructure**: Vitest setup with comprehensive tests for game state, i18n, and game engine
+- **Testing Infrastructure**: Vitest setup with comprehensive tests for all core systems

 ### How to Play (Current Demo)

 1. **Launch the App**

    - Find a JetOni post on Reddit
    - Click the "Play" button to open the app in full-screen mode
    - The app loads with a personalized greeting using your Reddit username

 2. **Interact with the Earth**

    - **Click anywhere on the Earth sphere** to interact
    - Each click triggers a satisfying bounce animation
    - The counter increments with each click
    - Your clicks are saved to the server in real-time

 3. **Explore the Scene**

    - Watch the Earth slowly rotate on its axis
    - Observe the realistic lighting and shadows on the planet surface
    - Notice the starfield in the background creating depth